 Ornelas began his broadcasting career at KRVA Radio in Dallas in 1993 before moving KESS-AM as a full-time sports announcer in 1998.
 He joined the Rangers organization as a full-time employee in 2003.
 In addition to the Rangers, Ornelas has done radio play-by-play for the Dallas Mavericks and covered the Dallas Cowboys and Dallas Burn during his tenure with KESS.
 He currently does Spanish radio broadcasts for Oklahoma City Thunder home games.
 Ornelas is a native of Juarez, Mexico and was a professional baseball announcer in that country before coming to Texas.
 He has an extensive background as an administrator in the Mexican amateur baseball leagues in North Texas, serving as President of the Dallas League from 1993-98.

-Jose Guzman returned to the Spanish radio booth in 2015 and in 2016 will again serve as an analyst on the majority of the regular season home games.
+In 2017, Jose Guzman will once again serve as an analyst on the majority of the regular season home games.
+Guzman was also in the role the past two seasons.
 The former Major League pitcher previously served in that role on a fulltime basis from 2004-09 and has worked a select number of games on radio for the last several years.